-Our independence We confirm that we have undertaken client and engagement continuance procedures, which include our assessment of our continuing independence to act as your external auditor.
-In accordance with the Public Finance and Accountability (Scotland) Act 2000, Audit Scotland appointed EY as the external auditor of Lews Castle College (the College) for the five year period 2016/17 to 2020/21.
+In accordance with the Public Finance and Accountability (Scotland) Act 2000, Audit Scotland appointed EY as the external auditor of Fife College ("the College") for the five year period 2016/17 to 2020/21.
 As a result of the impact of Covid-19 our appointment was extended by a further 12 months to include the financial year 2021/22.

-This Annual Audit Plan, prepared for the benefit of College management and the Audit Committee, sets out our proposed audit approach for the audit of the financial year ending 31 July 2021, the fifth year of our appointment.
+This Annual Audit Plan, prepared for the benefit of College management and the Audit and Risk Committee, sets out our proposed audit approach for the audit of the financial year ending 31 July 2022, the sixth and final year of our appointment.
 In preparing this plan, we have updated our understanding of the College through planning discussions with management, review of relevant documentation and committee reports, and our general understanding of the environment in which the College is operating.